The Seesaw Mechanism

 One might not be too surprised if the Higgs coupling were zero, giving rise to zero mass.
 One might likewise not be too surprised if the coupling resulted in masses on the order of the Higgs, or even the GUT, symmetry breaking scale.

-Consider the quite reasonable possibility that after symmetry breaking, two neutrinos of a certain class (see “Majorana neutrino” below) exist, with one having zero mass (no Higgs coupling) and the other having (large) mass of the symmetry breaking scale.
-As we will see, it turns out that reasonable superpositions of these fields can result in two neutrinos, one very light (but not zero, and like that observed) and one very heavy (of symmetry breaking scale, and unobserved).
+Consider the quite reasonable possibility that after symmetry breaking, two types of neutrino exist, with one having zero mass (no Higgs coupling) and the other having (large) mass of the symmetry breaking scale.
+As we will see, it turns out that reasonable superpositions of these fields can result in light neutrinos (like those observed) and a very heavy neutrino (of symmetry breaking scale, and unobserved).

 We don’t know a great deal, experimentally, about neutrino mass, but on general theoretical grounds, two distinct classes of neutrino mass terms are allowed in the Lagrangian of electroweak interactions.
 These are called Dirac and Majorana mass terms.